gilabarreto/concertfyi/README.md

 # ConcertFyi

-Welcome to ConcertFyi, a multi-page app that allows users to keep track of their favourite artists and the necessary information such as upcoming concerts, previous concerts, setlist, location of venue, etc.
+ConcertFyi is a multi-page app that allows users to keep track of their favourite artists and the necessary information such as upcoming concerts, previous concerts, setlist, location of venue, etc.

 ## Getting started